-The number of consolidated subsidiaries 22
+Number of consolidated subsidiaries

+22 companies

 The names of major consolidated subsidiaries are as described in "1.
-Current Status of the Group (2) Status of Parent Company and Significant Subsidiaries (ii) Status of Significant Subsidiaries" in the Business Report.
+Current Status of the Group" in "(2) Status of Parent Company and Significant Subsidiaries" in "2) Status of Significant Subsidiaries" in the Business Report.